-Similarly, if you ever need to temporarily turn off a story type you can deactivate it, to remove it from use.
-Deactivating a type will not affect any published stories, rather that the type will no longer be available to start a story from:
+Similarly, if you ever need to temporarily turn off a story type you can make it inactive, to remove it from use.
+Deactivating a type will not affect any published stories, rather that the type will no longer be available to start a new story from:

 Copying a Storypark exemplar story type

+From the network dashboard.
 Scroll down to the Story type library list, select one you'd like to use and tap the Copy to our story types button at the top right-hand corner:

 You can use it as-is, or adapt it by editing it.
 Any story types you copy will be inactive by default.
 Once activated, this story type will be available at all your services.